ShivanS93/100-days-of-code/r1-log.md

 Working on my shopping list.
 Also, looking into myworksies and creating an automation to look at the data from this website.

+### R1D21

+Working on selenium and automating web interactions.